reduxjs/redux-toolkit/docs/api/createReducer.md

 })
 ```

-See [the `builder callback` API](#the-builder-callback-api) below for details on defining reducers using this syntax.
+See the ["Builder Callback Notation"](#builder-callback-notation) section below for details on defining reducers using this syntax.

 > **Note**: If you are using TypeScript, we specifically recommend using the builder callback API to get proper inference of TS types for action objects.
 If you do not use the builder callback and are using TypeScript, you will need to use `actionCreator.type` or `actionCreator.toString()` as the key to force the TS compiler to accept the computed property.
 Please see [Usage With TypeScript](./../usage/usage-with-typescript.md#type-safety-with-extraReducers) for further details.